octopuslab-cz/octopuslab-installer/README.md

 Alternatively tar archive si stored locally for later offline restore a.k.a. factory reset.

-In future optional wipe of dangling files will be added.
+In the future optional wipe of dangling files will be added.

 ## How to use?